Jersey Shore BlueClaws: Postseason records

 The BlueClaws won the 2006 South Atlantic League championship on September 15, first defeating the Lexington Legends in the Northern Division final, two games to none, then defeating the Augusta GreenJackets in a dramatic 5–0 victory, winning the championship series, three games to one.

 In 2009, the BlueClaws won the South Atlantic League championship by first defeating the Kannapolis Intimidators, 9–0, and winning the series by two games to none in the Northern Division final.
 In the championship round, the BlueClaws defeated the Greenville Drive, 5–1, in game four and then took the series, three games to one.

 In 2010, the BlueClaws won both halves of the season.
 They became the first team to do so and win the championship, defeating Hickory, two games to one, in the Northern Division final and the Greenville Drive, three games to one, in a rematch series.

 In 2016, the BlueClaws opened the first half of the season in sixth place in the Northern Division but rallied to take the second half crown.
 The BlueClaws then defeated the Hagerstown Suns, two games to zero, but fell in the South Atlantic League final series, three games to one, versus the Rome Braves.

+In 2018, the BlueClaws won both halves of the season only to lose in the South Atlantic League final against the Lexington Legends.
+The BlueClaws won the Northern Division championship against the Kannapolis Intimidaters.

+In 2023, the BlueClaws lost in the semifinals to the Hudson Valley Renegades 2-1.